Minimum Nurse-to-Patient Ratio FAQ

 Who is involved in implementing mNPRs?

-Planning for the implementation of nurse-to-patient ratios in health authorities began in March 2024, with the rollout expected to start in the fall of 2024 across the health-care system, beginning in acute care.
+Planning for the implementation of Phase 1 minimum nurse-to-patient ratios in health authorities began in September 2024 with the rollout starting in January 2025.

 - General Medical / Surgical Inpatient: 1 nurse to 4 patients (1:4) 24/7